 Why study this course?

-A level DT provides a unique opportunity in the curriculum for learners to identify and solve real problems by designing and making products.
+A level Design and Technology provides a unique opportunity in the curriculum for learners to identify and solve real problems by designing and making products.
 The course is an inspiring, rigorous and practical subject which encourages learners to use creativity and imagination.
 The course covers a wide range of disciplines and can be tailored to the interests and skills of the pupils.
-(Engineering, Resistant Materials, Graphics etc).
-You will learn how to visually record your work, conduct relevant research, use the work of other to help you develop your own ideas.
+(Engineering, Materials Technology, Construction and Graphics etc).
+You will learn how to visually record your work, conduct relevant research, use the work of others to help you develop your own ideas.
 You will also experiment with a range of materials and manufacturing processes as well as planning, modifying and reviewing your own work.

 What will I study?

 Year 1 will incorporate skills-based mini projects which will cover the basics of a wide range of manufacturing techniques and use of materials from a variety of disciplines.
 You will learn how to use an iterative approach to design and learn how you can develop concepts using this type of design.

 In January of year 1, you will begin your coursework project which will count towards your final grade.
 You will need to use the knowledge you have gained from the skills-based mini projects, inspiration from the innovation awards and your own personal interests to inform your project.